scarborough-courtney/ohimanual/tutorials/use_tbx_to_modify_pressures_resilience.md

   + b. identify the goals affected and set the weighting
   + c. modify the resilience matrix (if necessary)

-We will now go through the following steps using as an example there are two new pressure layers to include: the input and output effects of desalination operations.
+We will now go through the following steps using the input and output effects of desalination operations as an example (adding two new pressure layers).

 **1. Create the new pressure layers**